OctopusDeploy/Architecture/Steps/Components/StepUI.md

 ## Solution

-We should have a *Step UI Framework* that decouples our Step UIs from the implementation details of our Portal UI (such as the fact that we use React).
+We should have a _Step UI Framework_ that decouples our Step UIs from the implementation details of our Portal UI (such as the fact that we use React).

 Step Packages implement the API exposed by the Step UI API package.
-Octopus Server includes these step packages, and expects the Step UI component to conform to the Step UI API that it references.
+Octopus Server includes these Step Packages, and expects the Step UI component to conform to the Step UI API that it references.

 ![Step UI Architecture](https://user-images.githubusercontent.com/1892715/107308234-fcfcc600-6ad3-11eb-9416-1495cd203b80.png)